Rethinking the Cybersecurity Equation

 The cyber realm is a fast-moving field.
 Policymakers don’t really seem to understand it.
 Security experts are more attuned to its nuances.
 What’s missing is thoughtful leadership in cybersecurity policy – those knowledgeable in technical, strategic and political aspects across the government and the private sectors.
 America needs to be thoughtful about the inclusive process by which we develop and adjust our cybersecurity policy; and arm it legislatively in a way that demonstrates a national approach in balancing security and privacy.
 As the global leader in information sciences, the United States is responsible for establishing the standard with our next actions.

-Explore legislative action involving cybersecurity, or read the open letter to Congress drafted by CTU’s University Dean of Homeland Security, Bob Lally, with fellow leaders.
+Explore legislative action involving cybersecurity, or read the open letter to Congress drafted by CTU’s University Director of Homeland Security, Bob Lally, with fellow leaders.